-Josef Tal (Hebrew: יוסף טל ; September 18, 1910 – August 25, 2008) German born Israeli composer whose career spanned nearly seven decades, beginning in the Weimar Republic through Mandatory Palestine to Israel at the turn of the twenty-first century.
+Josef Tal (Hebrew: יוסף טל ; September 18, 1910 – August 25, 2008) was an Israeli composer whose career spanned nearly seven decades, beginning in the Weimar Republic through Mandatory Palestine to Israel at the turn of the twenty-first century.
 Tal’s oeuvre consists of eight operas, six symphonies, and thirteen concerti, in addition to various chamber, solo, choral, and electronic works.
-Among his many prizes are the Israel Prize (1970) and the Wolf Prize (1982).
-He was awarded the Order of Merit of the Federal Republic of Germany (1985), and the French Ordre des Arts et des Lettres (1985).
+He is considered one of the founding fathers of Israeli art music.
+Among his many prizes are the Israel Prize (1970), the Berliner Kunstpreis (1975), and the Wolf Prize (1982).

-Born Josef Grünthal in the town of Pinne (now Pniewy), near Poznań, German Empire (present-day Poland), Tal’s family (parents Ottilie and Julius Grünthal and elder sister Grete), moved to Berlin shortly after his birth.
+Josef Tal (formerly Grünthal) was born in the town of Pinne (now Pniewy), near Poznań, German Empire (present-day Poland).
+Tal’s family (parents Ottilie and Julius Grünthal and elder sister Grete), moved to Berlin shortly after his birth.
 In Berlin, the family founded and managed a private orphanage in its home.
 Tal’s father, Rabbi Julius Grünthal, became a docent in the Higher Institute for Jewish Studies and specialized in the philology of ancient Semitic languages.
 (In 1939 he fled to Holland, was arrested in Eindhoven and deported to Sobibor extermination camp, where the Nazis murdered him on April 16, 1943).